xingxerx/TurboNet/README.md

 ---

 ## 🚦 How to Run the Suite

+> **Important:** For full GPU and network performance, always run TurboNet natively on Windows.
+WSL2 is not recommended for production use due to limited hardware passthrough and routing issues.

 ### 1. Prerequisites
 -   **Hardware**: Windows PC with an NVIDIA GPU and multiple network interfaces.